×

 The Master Plan vision for the new St. Paul’s Area was developed through years of planning by engaged residents, businesses, church and community leaders, and dozens of interested stakeholders.
 The guiding principles they developed reimagine the area as a resilient Norfolk community of the future while addressing decades of poverty and flooding.

-Under a multi-million-dollar federal grant and an inclusive subcontracting policy, an expert team of architects, engineers and developers has designed a vibrant, mixed-income community that connects people and opportunity, eliminates decades of flooding, and continues the redevelopment of downtown Norfolk.
+Under a multi-million-dollar federal grant and an inclusive subcontracting policy, an expert team of architects, engineers and developers has designed and is now building a vibrant, mixed-income community that connects people and opportunity, eliminates decades of flooding, and continues the redevelopment of downtown Norfolk.

 Focus on Tidewater Gardens

-The St. Paul’s area has the region’s highest concentration of poverty and features three obsolete, 1950s-era public-housing communities, including Tidewater Gardens with 618 apartments.
-This neighborhood experiences pervasive flooding, given an aged infrastructure system in need of replacement.
+Historically, the St. Paul’s Area suffers the region’s highest concentration of poverty in its obsolete, 1950s-era public-housing communities, including the 618-unit Tidewater Gardens.
+The area also experiences pervasive flooding, given an aged watershed-management system in need of replacement.
 The apartments are physically isolated, lack some basic amenities, and do not present a community of opportunity despite their location next to downtown.

 Vision